-Ashby servers use Heroku and Cloudflare managed infrastructure which utilize firewalls to restrict system access from external and internal networks, DDoS mitigation, spoofing and sniffing protections, and port scanning.
+Ashby servers use Cloudflare and Amazon Web Services managed infrastructure which utilize firewalls to restrict system access from external and internal networks, DDoS mitigation, spoofing and sniffing protections, and port scanning.
 Request-handling code paths have frequent user re-authorization checks, payload size restrictions, rate limiting where appropriate, and other request verification techniques.
 All requests are logged and searchable by operations staff.

 Client code utilizes multiple techniques to ensure that using the Ashby app is safe and that requests are authentic, including XSS and CSRF protection, signed and encrypted user authentication cookies, and session expiration.

 We engage third-party security experts to perform detailed penetration tests on the Ashby app and infrastructure.